 Job Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) doesn't publish information pertaining to wildlife rehabilitation, but it does have data for animal care and service workers.
-According to the BLS, the number of employment opportunities in this field was projected to increase 15% from 2012-2022, which is a bit faster than average.
-The average salary among non-farm animal care and service workers of all types was $22,510 as of 2013.
+According to the BLS, the number of employment opportunities in this field was projected to increase much faster than average from 2018-2028.
+The average salary among non-farm animal care and service workers of all types was $25,890 as of 2018.